 I'm also going to bend the rules a little to quickly show this trailer - it's not a PC game, but an adventure for iPad and iPhone.
 You'll see why I had to link it anyway though, because it's... this.

-The second game, The Dagger of Amon Ra , was one of the earliest 'talkies', made at a time when nobody saw a problem with having developers play most of the parts instead of paying for actors to do it.
-With the exception of the Tex Murphy crew, this proved to be a Mistake.
+The second game, The Dagger of Amon Ra, was one of the earliest 'talkies', made at a time when nobody saw a problem with having developers play most of the parts instead of paying for actors to do it.
+This proved to be a Mistake.
 In this scene, Laura has found her way into the world's least subtle speakeasy, where she catches a little song I guarantee you will never be able to get out of your head.
 But oh, how you'll try... try and fail so hard...